bpperles/SpareSomeChange/README.md

  - Arcade  https://api.arcade.academy/en/latest/

 How to Play:
-The game requires moving around resources to keep the tokens flowing while keeping the Zerks from getting their hands (?) on tokens.
+The game requires moving around resources to keep the tokens flowing while preventing the Zerks from getting their hands (?) on tokens.
 Collect enough tokens to open the exit before the Zerks fill up their bin.

 The controls:
 Only the arrow keys are used.
 Multiple keys can be pressed down at the same time to move diagonaly.
 To interact with a machine, tap the arrow key in the direction of the machine.
 If you walked up to the machine in that direction, you will have to release the key and hit it again.
 (If your player raises her hand, you interacted with the machine.)